lhy-dev/SKYSDK/README.md

 We may use the SDK at work.

-debug  can log the different level's log ,including five different levels.
+debug  can log the different level's log ,including five different levels , and be like the logging function model in the python.

+memary function is packaged by general C .

 Hash can be used when we need create hash table，which is packaged by Linux kernel function.

 List can be used when we need create list.

-sys can be used when we calculate the time operation.
+sys can be used when we calculate the time operation and so on.

 local_socket incluse the get ip, gateway ,mac ,netmask and so on.